zeux/wasm-simd/Performance.md

 Notes:

 - All shifts (except for byte shifts) are 1 instruction on x64 when the shift operand is an immediate and 3 when it's not
+- All shifts are 1 instruction on arm64 when the shift operand is an immediate and 3 (left) or 4 (right) when it's not

 # Shuffles